coenjacobs/mozart/README.md

 require_once __DIR__ . '/strauss/autoload.php';
 ```

-If you prefer to use Composer's autoloader, add your `target_directory` to either the `classmap` key or `psr-4` key and strauss will not create its own `autoload.php`.
-If using `psr-4` autoloading, ensure your `namespace_prefix` correctly matches your directory structure.
+If you prefer to use Composer's autoloader, add your `target_directory` to the `classmap` and strauss will not create its own `autoload.php`. `psr-4` autoloading is not straightforward with Strauss's approach to copying files, so stick with Mozart for that.

 ```json
 "autoload": {